Co-author: Nicole Barratt

-We all rely on electricity in our day to day lives, whether it’s to watch TV, run the heat pump, or put on a load of washing – you’re adding to your power bill.
+We all rely on electricity in our day-to-day lives.
+But whether it’s to watch TV, run the heat pump, or put on a load of washing – you’re adding to your power bill.
 The rate you are charged for the power you use is referred to as a “variable rate”.
-This is usually between $0.24/kWh and $0.35/kWh for customers on Low User plans, and between $0.16/kWh and $0.21/kWh for Standard User plans.
+This is usually between $0.24/kWh and $0.41/kWh for customers on Low User plans, and between $0.26/kWh and $0.43/kWh for Standard User plans.
 If you’re not sure about the difference, check out our electricity ratings and guide.

 Power prices per kWh

 The price you pay for electricity largely depends on your energy distributor – the company responsible for maintaining the poles and wires that transport power to your home.
 There are over 30 distributors in New Zealand, with each operating in exclusive geographical areas.
 Some distribution regions have only a single or few electricity retailers to choose from, while more urban regions will usually have many more electricity retailers competing for your custom.
-In the table below, we have estimated the typical usage rates in major areas by averaging the rates of some leading retailers, namely, Powershop, Energy Online and Globug.
+The table below shows the average rates for regional electricity tariffs in New Zealand.

 |Region||Low User plan rate per kWh||Standard User plan rate per kWh|

-Notice also that customers on Low User plans are charged a higher rate.
-While that seems a little unfair at face value, Low User customers are charged a fraction of the daily fixed supply charge that Standard Users must pay.
-A Daily Fixed Charge is a fee associated for the cost of simply being connected to the electricity grid – you’re charged this regardless of how much power you use.
-While Standard Users pay Daily Fixed Charges anywhere from $1.20 to $3.00 per day, Low users are usually only charged 30 to 40 cents per day.
+Low User customers are charged a fraction of the daily fixed supply charge that Standard Users pay.
+A Daily Fixed Charge is a fee associated with the cost of simply being connected to the electricity grid – you’re charged this regardless of how much power you use.
+While Standard Users pay Daily Fixed Charges anywhere from $1.50 to $2.50 per day, Low Users are usually only charged 30c to 40c per day.

-A Low User Plan is recommended for households that consume less than 9,000kWh of electricity per annum in the south island and less than 8,000kWh in the North Island.
-Most customers are on a Low User plan and it is especially ideal for 1-2 person households.
+A Low User Plan is recommended for households that consume less than 9000kWh of electricity per annum in the South Island, and less than 8000kWh in the North Island.
+Most customers are on a Low User plan, which is ideal for 1-2 person households.
 All other energy customers should be on a Standard User plan.

 Where do I find variable rate charges?